rustls/rustls-platform-verifier/README.md

 crate then uses to obtain the access when required to the JVM.

 ## Credits
-Made with ❤️ by the [1Password](https://1password.com/) team.
-Portions of the Android and Windows implementation were adapted and referenced from Chromium's verifier implementation as well.
+Made with ❤️ by the [1Password](https://1password.com/) and `rustls` teams.
+Portions of the Android and Windows implementation were adapted and referenced from Chromium's previous verifier implementations as well.

 #### License